-Registered of fice in jurisdiction Bermuda Yes.
+Registered office in jurisdiction Bermuda Yes.
 Certain statutory books and records must be held.
 BVI Yes.
 Certain statutory books and records must be held.
 Must appoint registered agent resident in the BVI and approved by the regulator.
 Cayman Yes.
 Certain statutory books and records must be held.
 Guernsey Yes.
 Certain statutory books and records must be held.
 Typically appoints corporate services provider to provide registered office, but not required.
 Jersey Yes.
 Certain statutory books and records must be held.

-Company sec retary Bermuda Required.
-Can be a body corporate.
+Company secretary

 Bermuda Required.
 Can be a body corporate.

 BVI Not required.

 Cayman Not required (other than foundation companies).

 Guernsey Not required.

 Jersey Required.
 Can be a body corporate.